Some of the world’s leading dry slopes A-Z by country.

 Located at the Clyde Naval Base in Helensburgh with great views out over the water, there’s a 90 metre Snowflex slope.

 The Nevis Range ski area in Western Scotland has had a dry ski slope at the base of its ski slopes, accessed from the gondola top station, since it opened in the early 1990s.
 Often buried by snow it provides certainty for beginner lessons if the snow fails to arrive.

-One of Scotland’s longest slopes at 150 metres in length.
+One of Scotland’s longest slopes at 150 metres in length (extended from an earlier 90 metre slope in the 1980s).
 Floodlight for evening skiing and with a small cafeteria on site.